thorstenberger/FeatureDashBoard/README.md

 Here the selected feature(s) will be visualized where they are located in the folder structure.
 The folder structure will be that of a tree and only folders that contain any reference to the specific feature will be shown.
 This is visualized by a node connected to a foldernode that is colored green.
 There will only also be a connection between a *foldernode* and a *featurenode* if there are files located in that folder that belongs to a feature.

 #### Feature Metrics view
 This view will show you metrics about the features in the project.
-To open this view you click on: *Window -> Show View -> Other -> Featuredashboard -> Feature Metrics View*.
-A table will be show with the different metrics in the different columns.
+To open this view you click on: *Window -> Show View -> Other -> Featuredashboard -> Project Metrics View*.
+A table will be shown with different types of metrics.
 You can hover in the header to see information about that metric.
 It's also possible to click in the header of each column to sort the features by that value.
-If mutiple projects have been parsed and you want to see the information about another project in this view, you select the project in the Project explorer and select the desired project and click on the **Parse project** acton.
-If the project has already been parsed then the different views will be updated accordingly.

 #### Project Metrics view
 This view will allow you to compare different projects with eachother.
 To open this view you click on: *Window -> Show View -> Other -> Featuredashboard -> Feature Metrics View*.
 Here all parsed projects will be displayed and different metrics about then will be visible.
 The same interactions are possible as in the Feature Metrics view.
+Clicking on a project name in this view will update *Feature List View* and *Feature Metrics view* with the features for that project, which allows to quickly switching between different projects.

 ### Builder